-In June of 2021, esports.net published a comprehensive review of the platform, authored by a self-proclaimed ten-year-long Dota 2 fan.
+In June of 2021, Esports.net published a comprehensive review of the platform, authored by a self-proclaimed ten-year-long Dota 2 fan.
 This firsthand insight into the state of Dota 2 in 2021 was somewhat invaluable, offering up information as to why Dota 2 is dying.
-Although, that isn’t the way the conversation went, with the author mostly suggesting that, no, Dota 2 isn’t dying – but it might do in the near future.

-There were claims that the player base for Dota 2 is ‘cyclical’, with many players engaging with Dota 2, falling off, then returning a few months later.
-Reportedly, there are more players leaving Dota 2 than joining Dota 2, but they’re not going off to play another MOBA, like League of Legends.
+There were claims that the player base for Dota 2 is ‘cyclical’, with many players engaging with Dota 2, falling off, and returning a few months later.
+Reportedly, more players are leaving Dota 2 than joining, but they’re not going off to play another MOBA like League of Legends.
 In most cases, it’s a temporary departure before a valiant return.

 Here are a few key takeaways from this article:

 If Valve wants to keep the Dota 2 player base strong, it’ll need to appeal to a younger audience.